 When to Visit the Tulip Fields in Germany

-Knowing when to visit a tulip field is key.
+Knowing when to visit a tulip field in Germany is key.
 Show up too early and you just see a sea of green.
-Get there too late and the vibrant colors are picked and on their way out.
+Get there too late and the vibrant colors are chopped off and on their way out.

 What Season to Visit

 Mid to late April seems to be the sweet spot for seeing the tulips at their best.
-The super sweet lady working at the field said they expect the flowers will stick around until the the first week of May; that’s when you’ll start to see them chop them down.
+They usually stick around until the first week of May; that’s when you’ll start to see them chop them down.